Grinnazar/Grinnazar/README.md

 [![Header](https://raw.githubusercontent.com/Grinnazar/Grinnazar/main/ReadMe_Top.png "Header")](https://github.com/Grinnazar)

-# Yo, welcome! 👋
+# Hi, welcome! 👋

-I'm **Grinnazar**, a CS student on my way to mastering data science.
+I'm **Nazar Hrinchenko**, a CS student on my way to mastering data science.
 I'm in love with Python, R, C#, and even touch some C/C++ and assembly when needed (yeah, I like pain).

 I run on **Linux Mint**, and I code in **VS Code**.
 No, I don't use Cursor.
 If you know, you know — that IDE writes code *for* you and kills your brain cells.
 Not worth the trade.